Skip to content

 2. Configure service accounts

-Each service account created in a tenant is binded to the burrito-runner ClusterRole, it is a basic role with the required permissions for a burrito runner pod to work properly.
+Each service account created in a tenant is bound to the burrito-runner ClusterRole, it is a basic role with the required permissions for a burrito runner pod to work properly.

 You can add additional role bindings to the service accounts if you need special permissions in the cluster (e.g. a Terraform layer deploying to Kubernetes) as well as annotations and labels (e.g. assume a role on a cloud provider).